REFURB COST ANALSYSIS

 IF YOur pumper does not need A NEW CHASSIS ...

-The cost to refurb should not exceed ONE THIRD the total amount of a new pumper.
+The cost to refurb should not exceed 65% the total amount of a new pumper.

 Like the above scenario (when a new chassis isn't needed), the above budget should be sufficient enough to make general pumper refurb/repairs.
 If the budget starts to exceed this amount, you may be able to justify a new pumper.